 - thank Ifa and Eshu

-Thereafter, you should try to keep the blank bone on your person as much as possible.
+Thereafter, you should try to keep the blank bone or your personal/you-bone on your person as much as possible.
 Don’t worry that the blood or sweat will rub off.
 Your energy will remain with it.
 If you tend to lose things or are somewhat absentminded or cluttered, you should just keep the blank bone in a safe place like on your altar or wherever you keep the rest of them.
 Just remember to hold it from time to time.

 It is important to remember that Vodun is not a representative faith.
 All things are connected, and when through the ritual, you give energy to the bones, they become a kind of being.
 They should be respected and treated as if they are a person who speaks to you and to others through you.

 They also like to be clean and cared for.
 Always handle them with clean hands, and keep them in a bag so they don’t collect dust, or wipe them down with a moist cloth with plain water occasionally.

 If you gain a friend or ally because of them, or make some money by giving someone a reading, thank them.